yghlc/validate-thaw-slump/index.md

 - What's the technical details of the algorithm for the data processing?

-_We are writing a technical paper to summary the technical details, stay tune._
+_We are writing a technical paper to summarize the technical details, stay tune._